 How much does a $100,000 annuity pay per month?

 Our data revealed that a $100,000 annuity would pay between $448 and $1,524 monthly for life if you use a lifetime income rider.
-The payments are based on the age you buy the annuity contract and the length of time before taking the money.
+The payments are based on the age you buy the annuity contract and the time before taking the money.

 Immediate Lifetime Income: Age 60